BYUHPC/sci-comp-course/readings/julia-part-one.md

 While declaring types in Julia is optional, it's incredibly useful for the JIT and helps speed up your code.
 If your program will always return a certain type (e.g., `Int`, `Float64`, `Bool`, etc.), the JIT can reduce runtime type checking, create a predictable memory layout, and use more efficient machine code. `@code_warntype` can help identify where changing types occur in your code.

 ### Multiple Dispatch
 One of the reasons Julia is so fast is because it implements multiple dispatch.
 This gives it flexibility with method calls and optimizations.
-Read below [Fig 2](https://juliadatascience.io/julia_accomplish#fig:language_comparison) until the start of Section 2.3.
+Read all of [The Art of Multiple Dispatch](https://scientificcoder.com/the-art-of-multiple-dispatch).